-Many shower screens have metal frames that become just as dirty, especially in their corners.
-In this case, you need salt as a sterilising abrasive carried in a slightly less acidic solvent.
+Many shower screens have metal frames that become just as dirty, especially in the corners.
+In this case, you can use salt as a sterilising abrasive carried in a slightly less acidic solvent.
 Let’s try lemon juice this time.
-Hopefully. after cleaning the frame the whole shower screen will be spotless.
+Hopefully. after cleaning the frame, the whole shower screen will soon be spotless.

 Add one measure of lemon juice to two measures of salt.
-Mix it in a small bowl or egg cup.
+Mix the two in a small bowl or egg cup.

-Use an old toothbrush to scrub the mixture onto the frame.
+Use an old toothbrush to put the mixture onto the frame.
+Scrub away!
 Don’t forget the corners.

-Leave it for about ten minutes to loosen the grime.
+Leave the mixture on for about ten minutes to loosen the grime.

-Rinse with clean warm water and dry as usual.
+Rinse everything with clean warm water and dry as usual.

-If you’d rather use something you’ve bought, get along to your local supermarket or hardware store and buy some shower cleaning cream.
+If you’d rather use something you’ve bought, go to your local supermarket or hardware store and get some shower cleaning cream.

-Remember that baking soda, vinegar and salt can damage your skin if you have prolonged exposure.
-Always wear rubber gloves and splashproof spectacles when handling these.
+Remember that baking soda, vinegar, and salt can damage your skin when there's prolonged exposure.
+Always wear rubber gloves and splashproof spectacles when handling these materials.

-Although many properties have grimy shower cubicles or shower screens, it won’t take long to remove the bacteria and mould that thrive in dirty, warm and damp places.
-Try a few of these methods, buy a filtered shower head (or one of our hard water filtration kits), and clean your shower regularly to keep the shower glass clean and sparkling.
+Although many homes and properties have grimy shower cubicles or shower screens, the good news is that it doesn't take too long to remove the bacteria and mould that thrive in dirty, warm, and damp places.
+Try a few of the methods we mentioned above!